 Does KHSC practice universal masking?

+Yes.
 Anyone coming to KHSC for an outpatient clinic/procedure appointment or as an essential visitor must wear a mask or face covering.
 We ask patients and visitors to bring their own masks/face covering.
 If this is not possible, then a mask will be provided at the screening station.
-Staff, physicians and learners working in patient care areas must also wear a mask at all times.
-Staff in non-clinical areas where physical distancing cannot be maintained for prolonged periods with other staff, patients or visitors will wear a mask as needed.
-It does not mean that a staff member is sick or unhealthy if he or she is wearing a mask.
-Wearing a mask is one measure being taken to prevent the spread of COVID-19.
+All staff, physicians and learners must wear a hospital-issued mask at all times in all clinical areas, and a hospital-issued or fabric mask in non-clinical areas.

 Am I required or allowed to wear my own mask if I am coming to any of KHSC’s sites for care?